eclipse-sumo/sumo/docs/web/docs/Models/Emissions.md

 A vehicle can have either a foreseeable stop on its route or stop at a junction or in a jam.
 In both cases it will still produce emissions / consume energy as long as the motor is running.
-For planned stops SUMO will switch off the engine immediately if the duration is longer than 300s (configurable via the vehicle type parameter `shutOffStopDuration`).
+For planned stops SUMO will switch off the engine immediately if the duration is longer than 300s (configurable via the vehicle type [generic parameter](../Simulation/GenericParameters.md) `<param key="shutOffStopDuration" value="300"/>` with a value in seconds).

-The automated start/stop also for unplanned stops is not enabled by default but can be set using the vehicle type parameter `shutOffAutoDuration`.
+The automated start/stop also for unplanned stops is not enabled by default but can be set using the vehicle type [generic parameter](../Simulation/GenericParameters.md) `<param key="shutOffAutoDuration" value="20"/>`.
 This expects a value in seconds and will switch off the engine automatically if the vehicle does not move for longer than the given time.

 # Coasting vehicles